 The best way to prevent the flu is by getting the flu shot.
 Most doctors recommend getting the flu vaccine in October, or at the very start of flu season.
 However, you can still get the vaccine in late fall or winter.

-To avoid picking up the influenza virus, wash your hands often and thoroughly with warm soap and water, or use an alcohol-based hand sanitizer.
-Avoid touching your nose, eyes, and mouth, and try to stay away from anyone who has the flu or flu-like symptoms.
+To avoid picking up the flu virus, wash your hands often with soap and warm water, or use an alcohol-based hand sanitizer.
+Avoid touching your nose, eyes, and mouth.
+Try to stay away from anyone who has the flu or flu-like symptoms.

 It’s important to adopt healthy habits to keep cold and flu germs at bay.
 You should always make sure you get plenty of sleep, eat lots of fruits and vegetables, exercise, and manage your stress during cold and flu season and beyond.